 QlikView is one of the leading Business Discover platforms available.
-It is built with a number of features which differentiate it from tradition BI tools in the market.
-It is programmed to analyze data through different colours, which are used to indicate the relationship between different types of data.
+It is built with a number of features that differentiate it from tradition BI tools in the market.
+It is programmed to analyze data through different colors, which are used to indicate the relationship between different types of data.
 It also indicates the data that are not related.

 QlikView applications manage data automatically, without any manual intervention.
 Its best features include, the in-memory data processing and data compression to 10% of the original size.
 These advantages make it the best in the field.